Brooks Library Research Guides: Political Science

 Information on each of the current Congress's members, including their political styles, key votes, committee assignments, finance statistics and more.

-Background information, election results, cabinet members, notable events, and some points of interest on each of the presidents.
-Links to biographies, historical documents, audio and video files, and other presidential sites are also included.
+This website provides background information, election results, names of cabinet members, notable events, and points of interest about each of the presidents.
+It also includes links to biographies, historical documents, audio and video files, and other presidential sites.

 Legislative and committee information along with biographical material and more.